 Mount the camera on the tray and balance the gimbal in all three axes.
-Stabilization quality is hardly connected to the balance quality.
+Stabilization quality strongly depends on balance quality.
 To check your balance, pick your turned off gimbal in hands.
-Make fast motions along all axes, trying to catch resonance point and swing the gimbal.
+Make fast motions along all axes, try to catch resonance point and swing the gimbal.
 If it is hard to do - gimbal is balanced correctly.

-NOTE: With good balance and low friction, It's possible to scale down power consumption and keep good quality of stabilization
+NOTE: Good balance and low friction can scale down power consumption and keep good quality of stabilization.